mir-lab/AntiRacistPostcardProject/docs/index.md

 &nbsp;

-Disclaimer: the names, addresses and data entered into this form will not be shared publicly outside of sending the postcard, nor will they be sold or given out outside the scope of this art project.
-Once the postcard is submitted, the name and address will be deleted.
+_Disclaimer: the names, addresses and data used in this project will not be shared publicly outside of sending the postcard, nor will they be sold or given to parties.
+Once the postcard is mailed, the name and address will be deleted from our database._

 &nbsp;